Help For Injured Industrial Workers

 People who work in manufacturing plants, mines on the Iron Range and warehouses throughout Minnesota and western Wisconsin often have risky work conditions.
 The physical challenges of industrial work alone often result in blunt trauma injuries, repetitive stress and overexertion.
 Suffering from electric shocks, falls from heights and other work-related injuries in industrial settings typically require extensive medical care.
 Workers with serious and catastrophic injuries often miss time from work and struggle to get the rehabilitation therapies they need to recover a new sense of normal.

-Call The Law Office of Gretchen Hall for a free consultation at 651-371-6008.
+Call The Law Office of Gretchen Hall in St. Paul for a free attorney consultation at 651-371-6008.
 We assist workers from all industries who run into obstacles when pursuing the workers’ compensation benefits that they need and deserve.

 When Workers’ Compensation Insurers Put Up Roadblocks